 Results A classification system was developed to categorize data availability statements as ‘open’ or ‘closed’.
 Data availability statements from 4101 preprints posted in medRxiv were categorized by two independent researchers.
 159 (3.9%) of preprints had subsequently been published and contained evaluable data availability statements.
 911 (22.2%) of the preprints had made their data open, 3027 (73.8%) made their data closed and for 163 (4.0%) preprints data availability was not applicable (e.g. editorial, protocol for a systematic review).
 Of the 159 published articles, 59 (37.1%) made their data open, 96 (60.4%) made their data closed and for 4 (2.5%) articles data availability was not applicable.
 Of the 151 records for which the article was published and neither the preprint nor published article were categorized as not applicable, 57 (37.7%) were published in journals which mandated open data sharing.
 Data more frequently became open between preprinting and publication when the journal mandated open data sharing (open at preprint: 33.3% (19), open at publication: 61.4% (35)) compared to when the journal did not mandate open data sharing (open at preprint: 20.2% (19), open at publication: 22.3% (21)).

-Conclusion Requiring that authors submit a data availability statement, while a good first step, is not sufficient to ensure transparency of data availability reporting.
+Conclusion Requiring that authors submit a data availability statement, is a good first step, but certainly not the last in ensuring transparency of data availability reporting.
 Strict editorial policies that require data sharing (where appropriate) as a condition of publication appear to be effective in making research data available.
 We recommend that journals adopt these stricter data-sharing policies which, along with a dedicated code availability statement, will aid in increasing the reproducibility of published results.

 Introduction